by Anil Prasad

 You’ve received your share of criticism for these remix projects.
 But what about the positive side?
 Have you noticed an openness developing towards them?

 I don't really pay attention to that.
 But in terms of Santana, I know that he will be positive because I know where he’s at musically.
 For audiences, that will be up to them.
-With Miles Davis, we had a very positive reaction from people—mostly from people that’d never heard of Miles Davis.
+With Miles Davis, we had a very positive reaction from people—mostly from people that had never heard of Miles Davis.
 That’s a good start.
 So, you keep going.

 That’s an important achievement in itself.